top of page

 Marketing & Audience Engagement

-A few months ago, I talked to my school's debate coach about the Southerner.
+Last year, my school's debate coach told me something that changed my outlook on student engagement with the paper.
 He has worked at my school for over twenty years and said Southerner copies used to be coveted commodities among students.
 Several years ago, all the teachers knew that once the monthly copies were distributed, it wasn't worth even trying to get their students' attention for the rest of that day.
 All the students would be busy reading and discussing the paper.

 Now, students still read our printed paper, but it's much less universal.
 This sounds like a regression, but it really just represents how we've adapted to the digital age.
-Instead of 2,000 people reading our printed papers, we have over 16,000 users reading our online articles every month.
+We have over 20,000 users reading our online articles every month, so our overall readership has drastically increased.
+However, I've made it my mission to improve student engagement and interest with the physical paper, by improving the subscription process and creating a paper that is relevant and interesting to students.

 Digital engagement